tombrille/svelteplot/src/routes/introduction/+page.md

     <Line data={aapl} x="Date" y="Close" />
 </Plot>
 ```

+You can learn more about all the marks in the documentation, e.g. [Area](/marks/area)

 ## Transforms

 Our dataset contains daily data, but what if we want to show monthly aggregates instead?
 Thanks to the **transforms** you can do this in your visualization code.
-The [binX](/transforms/bin) transform can aggregate temporal data into "bins" based on a specified interval ([REPL](https://svelte.dev/playground/e5057e8db853469893108c2e1d501eee))
+The [binX](/transforms/bin) transform can aggregate temporal data into "bins" based on a specified interval ([demo](https://svelte.dev/playground/e5057e8db853469893108c2e1d501eee))

 ```svelte
 <Plot grid>